WeiHuang05/Awesome_Large_Foundation_Model_Theory/README.md

 ## How to Contribute

-We welcome contributions from anyone interested in In Context Learning Theory.
+We welcome contributions from anyone interested in Large Foundation Model Theory.
 Here are some ways you can contribute:

 - **Add resources:** Share relevant research papers, articles, books, or other resources by opening a pull request.
 - **Start a discussion:** Create a new discussion thread in the GitHub Discussions tab to initiate conversations and share insights.